-The plan for the phased reopening of on-campus laboratory research and studio-based creative work is guided by the following five principles:
+The plan for the phased reopening of on-campus laboratory research and studio-based creative work was guided by the following five principles:

-Notre Dame is committed to a gradual ramp-up of research and creative work that will unfold as public health conditions and University support services permit.
+Notre Dame's commitment to a gradual ramp-up of research and creative work that unfolded as public health conditions and University support services permit.

-- The University's protocols are designed to keep individuals safe, even if someone has been directly exposed to a COVID-19 positive person.
+- The University's protocols were designed to keep individuals safe, even if someone has been directly exposed to a COVID-19 positive person.

-- Notre Dame recognizes that scholarship and creative endeavors are an integral part of the University’s Mission and the University wishes to restart these enterprises.
-However, Notre Dame will not compromise health and safety in pursuit of expediency.
+- Notre Dame recognizes that scholarship and creative endeavors are an integral part of the University’s Mission and the University wished to restart these enterprises.
+However, Notre Dame would not compromise health and safety in pursuit of expediency.

-The health and safety of the research community and human subjects are paramount.
+The health and safety of the research community and human subjects was paramount.

-- The gradual ramp-up of research will be strictly guided by protocols that protect the health and safety of Notre Dame's faculty, students, and staff.
-Research priorities are secondary factors at this time and some research areas might ramp more slowly than others due to unique safety considerations.
+- The gradual ramp-up of research was strictly guided by protocols that protect the health and safety of Notre Dame's faculty, students, and staff.

 - For travel-based research, conditions must be healthy and safe for travel to the destination site and at the destination site for the duration of the stay.

-Notre Dame will adhere to local, state, and national directives and implement social distancing.
+Notre Dame adhered to local, state, and national directives and implemented social distancing.

-- The governmental directives should be viewed as minimum standards.
-The University may adopt more stringent guidelines to protect researchers.
+- The governmental directives were viewed as minimum standards.
+The University adopted more stringent guidelines to protect researchers.

-- Travelers must follow local, state, and national directives for travel at both the origin of travel, as well as at the travel destination and any intermediate locales.
+- Travelers were required to follow local, state, and national directives for travel at both the origin of travel, as well as at the travel destination and any intermediate locales.

-- The University should be prepared to scale back reopening plans, including associated travel, if warranted by public health considerations and revised government directives.
+- The University was prepared to scale back reopening plans, including associated travel, if warranted by public health considerations and revised government directives.

-Trainees (i.e., graduate students and postdoctoral scholars) should not feel compelled to work on campus or engage in research-based travel if they are uncomfortable doing so.
+Trainees (i.e., graduate students and postdoctoral scholars) were not compelled to work on campus or engage in research-based travel if they were uncomfortable doing so.

-- Trainees will be given a choice to opt-out.
+- Trainees were given a choice to opt-out.

-- The University will establish structures for research personnel to report unsafe conditions.
+- The University established structures for research personnel to report unsafe conditions.

-Notre Dame will implement a fair and transparent process to approve the resumption of research and creative work both on campus and in the field.
+Notre Dame implemented a fair and transparent process to approve the resumption of research and creative work both on campus and in the field.

-- Detailed plans for physical distancing, personal protective equipment (PPE), sanitation, and safety will be required.
+- Detailed plans for physical distancing, personal protective equipment (PPE), sanitation, and safety were required.